v-rob/sgl/src/readme_source.txt

 	  enum `MAP_Wrap` has the members `MAP_Wrap_NONE`, `MAP_Wrap_OBJS`, and `MAP_Wrap_LEVEL`.
 	* Functions and function-like macros should be in camelCase.
 	* Constants and non-function macros should be in CAPS_SNAKE_CASE.
+	* If it is necessary to know how many elements are in an enum, insert an element at the end with the name `<enum name>_LEN`, such as `OBJ_Type_LEN`.
 * Miscellaneous:
 	* Comment everything!
 Too many comments are better than none.
 		* All namespaces should have a detailed explanation in the header of what they are all about.
+See the point on multiline comments for an example.
-		* Nearly every struct, union, enum, struct or union member, and function should have a comment describing its functionality.
+		* Basically every struct, union, enum, member, constant, global variable, and function should have a comment describing its functionality.
 		* Stupidly obvious things don't need comments, but when in doubt of whether it is obvious or not, add a comment.
 		* Ideally, one should never have to venture into `.c` files to understand how to use a